Windower/docs/_pages/commands-game.md

 ```
 game_exit
 ```
-Exits the game and returns to to PlayOnline
+Exits the game and returns to PlayOnline.

 **Note:** Your character remains in world like going LD.
 {: .notice--warning}